OUR MISSION

 Our Mission

 The Global Coalition against Daesh was formed in September 2014 and is unique in its membership, scope and commitment.
-Together, the Global Coalition is committed to degrading and ensuring Daesh’s enduring defeat.
+Together, the Global Coalition is focused on degrading Daesh capabilities and ensuring its enduring defeat.

-The Coalition’s 87 members are committed to tackling Daesh on all fronts, to dismantling its networks and countering its global ambitions.
-Beyond the military campaign in Iraq and Syria, the Coalition is committed to: tackling Daesh’s financing and economic infrastructure; preventing the flow of foreign terrorist fighters across borders; supporting stabilisation and the restoration of essential public services to areas liberated from Daesh; and countering the group’s propaganda.
+The Coalition’s 87 members are committed to tackling the group on all fronts including dismantling its networks and countering its global ambitions.
+Beyond the military campaign in Iraq and Syria, the Coalition aims to weaken Daesh’s financing and economic infrastructure; prevent the flow of foreign terrorist fighters across borders; support stabilisation and the restoration of essential public services to areas liberated from Daesh; and counter the group’s propaganda.

 Stabilising Liberated Areas